 It might be time for your braces to be tightened if you notice any of the following:

 - There’s no pressure or pain from the braces at all, even when eating tougher foods.

 - You don’t feel pressure on your teeth when you try to push them together.

 Braces Tightening at the Orthodontist in Melbourne, FL

-Here’s what to expect when you come in to have your braces tightened at Reddick Orthodontics.
+Here’s what to expect when you come in to have your braces tightened at Melbourne Orthodontics.
 The appointment starts with a check-up to see how your teeth are progressing and if there are any problems from the braces.